TCEA’s 3D Design Contest

-Through the new 3D Design Contest from TCEA, you will promote STEM thinking as your high school students develop and design an invention to solve a real-world problem.
+Through the new 3D Design Contest from TCEA, you will promote STEM thinking as your students develop and design an invention to solve a TCEA supplied real-world problem.
 From 3D printed prosthetics for amputees to emergency shelters that can be produced in 30 minutes flat, 3D printer technology has engineered some incredibly innovative fixes for the good of mankind.

 This competition lets students become the creators.
-Teams of students will be tasked with identifying a problem and using the Engineering Design Process (see below) and 3D modeling software to solve it.
+A prompt for an engineering design challenge is provided each year.
+Students will use the Engineering Design Process (see below) and 3D modeling software to create a solution.
 They will approach their problem like engineers and rely on critical thinking skills to create inventions that have a meaningful impact on the world.

 Engineering Design Process